jdrodge2/Capstone/README.md

 # 🧠 Predicting Traffic Accident Severity in Montgomery County, MD: A Data Science Capstone Project

 This project was completed as part of a graduate-level data science program.
-It focuses on predicting driver injury severity, driver vehicle damage extent, and number of indivuals involved, using real-world data.
+It focuses on predicting driver injury severity, driver vehicle damage extent, and number of individuals involved, using real-world data.
 The work covers the full data science pipeline—from data cleaning and exploratory analysis to machine learning modeling and evaluation.

 📄 A full 73-page project report is available [here](https://github.com/jdrodge2/Capstone/blob/master/Final%20Manuscript%20-%20Jacob%20Rodgers.pdf).